-The Department of Fine Arts, which is housed in Ivy Hall, is designed to provide students with a broad exposure to the visual and performing arts and to develop the basic technical skills necessary to pursue further training for a professional career in the arts.
-The Department consists of a highly skilled faculty with stellar exhibition and performance records who are committed to providing students with the best instruction.
+The Department of Fine Arts, housed in Ivy-Scaggs Hall, is designed to provide students with a broad exposure to the visual and performing arts and develop the essential technical skills necessary to pursue further training for a professional career in arts.
+The Department consists of a highly skilled faculty with stellar exhibition and performance records committed to providing students with the best instruction.
 The small class size permits more individualized instruction and creates a keen sense of belonging.
 We extend to you an open invitation to visit us anytime!

-The Mathematics Department at Meridian Community College is dedicated to offering the highest quality educational experience.
+The Mathematics Department offers the highest quality educational experience for students.
 Whether it is onsite or online, we have the class for you.

-The Science Division offer courses in science, including Biology (for majors and non-majors), Anatomy and Physiology, Microbiology, General Chemistry, Organic Chemistry, Physical Science and Physics (General and Engineering).
+The Science Division offers science courses, including Biology (for majors and non-majors), Anatomy and Physiology, Microbiology, General Chemistry, Organic Chemistry, Physical Science and Physics (General and Engineering).

 The Wellness and Fitness Division at MCC course offerings include Personal and Community Health, Introduction to Physical Education, Lifeguarding and Water Safety, Prevention and Care of Athletic Injuries, Nutrition and Wellness, Sports Appreciation, and First Aid and CPR.
 MCC offers a wide variety of fitness classes, too.
-Swimming, water aerobics, toning and conditioning, yoga, Pilates, and weight lifting are some of the classes that help promote a healthy lifestyle.
+Swimming, water aerobics, toning and conditioning, yoga, Pilates, and weightlifting are classes that help promote a healthy lifestyle.

 The Social Science Division offers courses about people, their social and cultural heritage and their behavior.
 These subjects are important to being successful in any profession or vocation, and the contribute to the quality of lives.